Time Zones in Ukraine

 Ukraine Country Details

-Ukraine is a large Eastern European country with its capital in Kyiv, the political, cultural, and economic center of the country.
-It has a population of 44,622,516 and a land area of 603,700 km², making it one of the largest countries entirely or mostly located in Europe by area.
+Ukraine is a European country with its capital in Kyiv.
+It has a population of 44,622,516 and a land area of 603,700 km², making it one of the larger countries in Europe by area, which is one reason regional time coordination matters for transport planning, field operations, and nationwide service coverage.

 Daylight Saving Time in Ukraine